Quantum-to-classical transition and imprints of continuous spontaneous localization in classical bouncing universes: CSL modified tensor modes and power spectrum in the matter bounce

 In principle, one needs to solve the above set of stochastic differential equations in order to arrive at a complete understanding of the effects of CSL.
 However, recall that, our primary concern is the imprints of CSL on the tensor power spectrum.
 Note that, earlier, we had defined $\Omega_k=-(i/2)\,f_k'/f_k$ and the original Schr\"{o}dinger equation had led to $f_k$ satisfying the Mukhanov-Sasaki equation~(\ref{eq:uk-eom}).
 If we now substitute the same expression for $\Omega_k$ in the CSL corresponding modified equation~(\ref{eq:m-mse}), we find that $f_k$ now satisfies the differential equation~\cite{jerome-2012}

 \ie~the effects of CSL is essentially to replace $k^2$ by $k^2-i\,\gamma$.
+We should clarify that the above modification to the Mukhanov-Sasaki equation is valid in any spatially flat FLRW universe.
+Hence, just as it has been utilized to examine the effects of CSL in the inflationary scenario, it can be used equally well in the case of the bouncing scenario of our interest here.
 In the following sub-section, we shall solve this equation in a matter bounce and evaluate the effects of CSL on the tensor power spectrum.